Process mapping creates value as it helps people understand the business context of the work they are doing. One tool to do this is the SIPOC diagram.

 Action: Record the high level steps of the process.
 This isn’t a detailed overview, so keep your mini-process map to around 5 items.

 This is exactly as you’d expect – what comes out of the process.
-Once your inputs have been transformed by the process, this is what you get at the end.
+Once your inputs have been transformed by the process, this is what you get at the end: the outputs of the process.
+Drop these into the appropriate column.

 Action: Complete your SIPOC template by making a list of the outputs of this process.

 The customers of the website registration process would be your end user (the customer who has registered on the website) and the sales and marketing team who can take that customer data and use it for marketing purposes.
-There may be other people in the business who would use the information created in the process.
+There may be other people in the business who would use the information created in the process who would count as internal stakeholders.

 Action: Make a list of customers and add it to the SIPOC template.